Updated: Oct 1

 Prior to proceeding with formally incorporating your business, getting business licenses, and checking other boxes, we recommend confirming that insurers in your area are currently credentialing Nurse Practitioners to their insurance panels.

 Next, file with your state's Secretary of State to incorporate the business.
 You should be able to do this through the same site that you checked name availability in Step 2.
 The costs for incorporating the business vary by state and range from $40-$500, with an average of around $100.

 Then, apply for your Employer Identification Number through the IRS.
 To do this, search "IRS small business apply for EIN" and select the IRS site that follows.

 Form an operating agreement for your business.
 This is a legal document that typically serves to govern the internal operations of the business, which include, percentage ownership by the founders, voting rights, and distribution of profits, among other items.
 This is important as this agreement legally informs your State of agreements in between partners and confirms the limited liability status.
 In 1 member LLCs (if you are a sole practitioner and business owner) this is typically a simple document.
 Contact Neighborhood Nurse if you'd like us to provide a sample operating agreement.

 Once the operating agreement is in place, look for business licenses required by your local government.
 Similar to the above steps, this can be accomplished with a simple search, or by contacting your local government directly.

 Finally, you should secure the appropriate insurance for your business.
-There are two key types of insurances that you need to focus on:
+There are two key types of insurance that you need to focus on: